jdlph/Path4GMNS/README.md

 ```
 $ pip install path4gmns==0.7.0a1
 ```

+v0.7.0a1 comes with new functionalities, improved performance, potential issue fix, and more robust input loading.
+All previous releases shall be deprecated for any purposes.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.